Adrified/iris_flowers/README.md

 ### Summary
 This is a small project where I created the class for a classifier object intended to classify species of iris flowers (setosa, versicolour or virginica).

 **init** is a constructor that initializes key model components for training.
-There are also methods for training and classification tasks.
+There are also methods for training and classification tasks. <br>
 **preprocess_train** uses a PyTorch NN to finetune model, then saves the model weights to a directory to be used after.
 Training loss is reported per epoch.
-Void return type.
+Void return type. <br>
 **file_classify** reads and formats an image using OpenCV and Torchvision.
 Returns the predicted species as a string.

 ### Extra Information